The Biff Group Sports Handicapping Service

-What’s the goddamn point Biff in betting strictly on value if it’s ultimately not the right side?
+What’s the point Biff in betting strictly on value if it’s ultimately not the right side?
 If you’ve got a shotgun to your head and one winner saves your life, then in that scenario—I wouldn’t worry so much about making sure you’re on the value side.
-But we bet year-round, 365, across 7 pro & college sports, playing an OPBC/volume approach to the #sportsbetting market—so it matters a great deal that we’re consistently identifying and playing the value side of a particular matchup.
+But 365, across 7 sections both pro & college, playing an OPBC/volume concept within the #sportsbetting market—it matters a great deal that you’re consistently identifying and playing the value side of a particular matchup.

-We have 2 main types of value, perceived and real.
+2 main types of value, perceived and real.
 We refer to perceived value as “Relative Value.”
 Relative Value (RVAL) is when our handicap produces a number that is different than the actual betting number or number consensus, for a given matchup.
 There is nothing more important than the Actual Number, obviously.
-But we trust our own numbers, absolutely, every bit as much as we do the number that those fat fucks in the desert pump out.
+But we trust our own numbers, absolutely, every bit as much as we do the number that Vegas pumps out.
 But that’s not to say that we’re looking to get into a handicapping competition every day of the year with LVSC.
 Straight RVAL betting is not the reason why our good, independent handicap is important.

 Straight Value (SVAL) is movement in relation to a side’s Opening Number.
 Usually SVAL occurs because the original number failed to produce something close enough to a 50/50 split amongst the betting public.
 The betting number for a game is often times way more a function of Public Perception than it is a product of Historical Performance Data (HPD).
 This fact runs contrary to the assumption that a vast majority of the General Public is operating under.
 The betting number is not a prediction of the eventual final score.
 It’s shocking how many people, even some within the industry—they don’t understand this fundamental concept (LTKFC).